pgon8523/FYP_Group_F/README.md

 # FYP_Group_F

-This is the source code and data for final year project of seem 4999 Group F in the 2022-2023 2nd semester: Deep Learning in Databases
+This is the source code and data for final year project of seem 4999 Group F in the 2022-2023 2nd semester: Deep Learning in Databases.
+As the original development is built on top of the department server, configuartion like datapath maybe need to be changed manually.

 ## Overview ☁